Can exercise help with osteoarthritis knee pain relief?

 Are your knees causing you pain?
 Is it challenging for you to participate in the activities you love?
 To manage discomfort, you’ve tried icing it, you’ve taken pain medication, but it still persists.
 Now what?

-Staying as mobile and active as possible can reduce your pain, help you to stay independent and improve your quality of life.
+Staying as mobile and active as possible can reduce your knee pain, help you to stay independent and improve your quality of life.
 Many individuals are afraid to exercise because they believe – mistakenly – that it could cause further damage to their knee.
 Most of us do not get enough exercise in our daily lives and so we develop aches and pains.
 Your body needs to move.
 The important thing is to set realistic goals, do some form of exercise that you enjoy, and to do it regularly.
 Exercise does not have to be complex, often a combination of simple stretching, strengthening and low-impact fitness exercises are best.

 Injections of hyaluronic acid (found naturally in a healthy knee joint) help to improve the lubrication and cushioning of the knee joint caused by damage to the joint (cartilage).
 It is also known as a viscosupplement, a clear gel-like substance that helps the knee bones and cartilage to move smoothly.
 It closely mimics healthy synovial fluid to lubricate joints, much like how oil lubricates your car engine.
 Clinical trials support that a treatment can decrease pain and improve your functional mobility, with no serious adverse effects.